clojurewerkz/cassaforte.docs/articles/troubleshooting.md

 It doesn't help if you wanted to see actual values, of course, but here you can see timestamps and understand wether certain columns were updated in an unexpected way.

-nIf you do similar check for `user_posts` table, results will be very different.
+If you do similar check for `user_posts` table, results will be very different.

 ```
 list user_posts;